Luis Zendejas: Dallas Cowboys (first stint)

 In 1987, he was signed by the Dallas Cowboys, who were looking for a replacement for Rafael Septién.
 On September 1, he was waived after losing the kicking competition to Roger Ruzek.
 After the players went on a strike on the third week of the season, those contests were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
-Zendejas was re-signed to be a part of the Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media.
-He played in two games, where he made 3 out of 4 field goals and all 10 extra point attempts, including a team season-long 50-yarder against the Philadelphia Eagles.
-On October 27, he was placed on the injured reserve list with an ankle injury and released 3 weeks later.
+In September, he was re-signed to be a part of the Cowboys replacement team, which was given the mock name "Rhinestone Cowboys" by the media.
+He played in two games, where he made 3 out of 4 field goals and all 10 extra point attempts, including a team season-long 50-yard field goal against the Philadelphia Eagles.
+He was replaced with Kerry Brady in the game against the Washington Redskins.
+On October 27, he was placed on the injured reserve list with an ankle injury.
+He was released 3 weeks later.

 On July 22, 1988, he was re-signed by the Cowboys who wanted protect themselves in case Ruzek's contract holdout extended into the regular season.
-Zendejas, who made a 47-yard field goal but missed two 49-yarders in his tenure, was released when Ruzek rejoined the team on September 13.
+Zendejas, who made a 47-yard field goal but missed two 49-yarders in the preseason, was released when Ruzek rejoined the team on September 13.